What is Amoeba? A quick overview

 After the nucleus has divided into two, the process of Cytokinesis takes place in which the cytoplasm in the mother cell pinches in and divides into two daughter cells.
-This leads to the formation of the two daughter Amoebae cell, having a nucleus and its own cell cytoplasm and organelles.
+This leads to the formation of the two daughter cells, having a nucleus and their own cell cytoplasm and organelles.
 Usually, the entire process may last anywhere from 30 minutes to an hour.

-There is another rare way for Amoeba to reproduce, called Encystment or Multiple Fission.
+Another rare way for Amoeba to reproduce is called Encystment or Multiple Fission.

 When amoeba senses the environment become unfavorable (eg. lack of nutrients, too acidic or too much bright light), it withdraws its pseudopodia and releases a protective coat (called a cyst) made of a chitin-like substance to cover its cell membrane.
 This cyst is able to survive in much harsher conditions.
 At the same time, mitosis occurs many times inside the cyst, producing more than two daughter cells.
 When the cyst wall ruptures (when the condition turns favorable), these daughter cells are then released to become several new amoebas.

-When the environment of habitation becomes extremely unfavorable, Amoebas will reproduce through spores.
-This sexual reproduction can create genetic diversity and increase its chance to survive in a harsh condition.
+When the environment of habitat becomes extremely unfavorable, Amoebas will reproduce through spores.
+This sexual reproduction can create genetic diversity and increase its chance of surviving in harsh conditions.

 Where to look for Amoeba proteus?

-Amoeba proteus likes to stay at the bottom of clean freshwaters.
-It is found feeding on decaying substances on the bottom of freshwater streams and stagnant ponds.
+Amoeba proteus resides at the bottom of clean freshwater.
+It feeds on decaying substances found in freshwater streams and ponds.
 You can use a transfer dropper to collect the bottom sediments to look for Amoeba proteus.

-Amoeba proteus can also be ordered from science supply companies and is the classic specimen used in the classroom to demonstrate the pseudopods in action.
+Amoeba proteus can also be ordered from science supply companies.
+It is commonly used in classrooms to illustrate the movement of pseudopods in action.

 How to find Amoeba proteus under an optical microscope?